-These topics are illustrated with a range of theoretical and applied exercises, which will be discussed in seminars and computer classes.
-As such, the module emphasises the development of practical skills in the use of software for empirical research, and introduces students to the research methods used by macroeconomists in academia, government departments, think tanks and financial institutions.
-It also helps students to prepare for the quantitative requirements of a master programme in economics.
+All topics are illustrated with a range of theoretical and applied exercises, which will be discussed in seminars and computer classes.
+As such, the module emphasises the development of practical skills in the use of software for empirical research, and introduces you to the research methods used by macroeconomists in academia, government departments, think tanks and financial institutions.
+It also helps you to prepare for the quantitative requirements of a master programme in economics.

 Total study hours: 150

 This module is compulsory for Single Honours Economics with Econometrics and Financial Economics with Econometrics.